DeForestt/aflat/Docs.md

 };
 ```
 ### The main Function
 The main function is the entry point for aflat.
 It is the first function called when aflat is run.
-It can take optional arguments int argc and adr argv for commandline arguments.
+It can take optional arguments int argc and adr argv for command line arguments.
 ```js
 int main(int argc, adr argv){
     // do stuff